Hockey Weekend Across America: 2017

 The 2017 weekend was held on February 19, with NBC and NBCSN combining to show a quadruple header for their Hockey Day in America coverage on Sunday, February 19.
 The action started on NBC with Washington at New York Rangers at 12:30 p.m.
 ET, followed by Detroit at Pittsburgh at 3:30 p.m.
 ET.
 The action then shifted to NBCSN with Chicago at Buffalo at 6 p.m.
 ET, and concluded with Boston at San Jose 8:30 p.m.
 ET.

 2019

 The 2019 weekend was held on February 17, with NBC and NBCSN combining to show a triple-header for their Hockey Day in America coverage on Sunday, February 17.
 The action started on NBC with the Pittsburgh Penguins hosting the NY Rangers, followed by a game between St. Louis Blues and Minnesota Wild.
 The action shifts to NBCSN for a conclusion with Philadelphia at Detroit.
-Also, as part of the new Hockey Day in America coverage on Sunday, "Inside the Glass" reporter Pierre McGuire will now call the early game of Hockey Day in America (12:30 p.m.
-ET; NBC) while Mike Emrick, Eddie Olczyk, and "Inside-the-Glass" reporter Brian Boucher will now call the second game of the doubleheader (3:30 p.m.
+Also, in a format change, "Inside the Glass" analyst Pierre McGuire called the early game of Hockey Day in America (12:30 p.m.
+ET; NBC) while Mike Emrick, Eddie Olczyk, and "Inside-the-Glass" analyst Brian Boucher called the second game of the doubleheader (3:30 p.m.
 ET; NBC).
-McGuire joins the lead team of Emrick and Olczyk on all other NHL Game of the Week games.
+McGuire joins the lead team on all other NHL Game of the Week games.